Less is less, less is more

 LEDs are an efficient innovation, and have brought lighting into the cleantech and resource efficiency realms.
 Frankly, that is why Wavelength Lighting exists.
 An effort to address climate change is the driving force behind what we do.
 It is important to us that each of our lighting installations lowers carbon footprints.

 Even quantitatively, though, our experience in implementing LED lighting in commercial facilities suggests that net energy rebound is nearly impossible.
-LEDs are having a major positive effect on energy reduction, and as the efficiency of LED technology continues to improve, as with 100% likelihood it will, this impact only increases.
+LEDs are having a major positive effect on energy reduction, and as the efficiency of LED technology continues to improve, as it no doubt will, this impact only increases.